norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Just like prompt engineering, RAG is a piece of the puzzle, but it is not the answer in and of itself.

 ## A mind with a diary
 Let's review that theory from the car.
 What if Lucy kept a diary, and then managed this "external memory" by summarizing, consolidating, and making herself cheat sheets?
-Unlike her father's newspaper or Henry's VHS tape, this memory would be under her control. _She_ decides what is critically important, what can be consoli
+Unlike her father's newspaper or Henry's VHS tape, this memory would be under her control. _She_ decides what is critically important, what can be forgotten, and what should live in "cold storage" to be dredged up only when needed.
+The movie touches on this idea (though it took my fun-ruining

 <sub>*Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzODE5MDY5NCwzNTgxMzc5NDUsLTIxMz
+eyJoaXN0b3J5IjpbMTAyMzYzMDI0NywzNTgxMzc5NDUsLTIxMz
 A2ODc1NTksLTE1MzA4NTM2NjQsNjc5MjY2MzkwLDg1Mjg1ODQ4
 LC0xODc3MDYzNzkxLDIxNzI2NTAsLTIwNTMxNzU1NTcsLTIwMz
 M3MjcxNjUsLTEzMjcyMzI3NjUsLTY1NzA2OTQzMSw5NDY2ODI4